pieter-degroote/lab-tests-concepts/UltimateKEYS - Swapped Accented Letters/README.md

 **=&gt; _Please note that this version has not been thoroughly tested yet, and might contain bugs, flaws, shortcomings..._**
 **=&gt; _Install (or integrate) this '.keylayout' file at your own caution and responsibility&nbsp;!_**

-## Bug(s) in MSKLC
+## Bug(s) in MSKLC (and/or Windows)

-During testing, I found a smaller bug with the MSKLC version, as the capital character 'É' did not work correctly.
+During testing, I found a smaller bug with the MSKLC version, as the capital character 'É' did not work correctly (using AltGr + Shift + F, though it worked by enabling Caps Lock and then AltGr + F).
-I believe that this is a bug in MSKLC rather than in this UltimateKEYS port.
+I believe that this is a bug in MSKLC (and/or Windows) itself rather than in this UltimateKEYS port.
+Some testing with KbdEdit resulted in exactly the same problem.